Scream (band)

 Scream is an American hardcore punk band from Washington, D.C.; they originally formed in the suburb of Bailey's Crossroads, Virginia.
 Scream originally formed in 1981 within the vanguard of the Washington Hardcore explosion.
 In 2009, the band reunited, and as of January 2012 were on tour in Europe.
-As of 2017, the band was still touring in both America and the United Kingdom.

-Biography
+History

 Scream was formed in Northern Virginia in 1981 by singer Pete Stahl, his brother Franz Stahl on guitar, bassist Skeeter Thompson, and Kent Stax, who replaced original drummer Steve Atton shortly after the band formed.
-Scream emerged at the tail end of the first wave of Washington, D.C. hardcore and would go on to outlast many of their fellow bands from D.C.’s early hardcore punk scene.
+Scream emerged at the tail end of the first wave of Washington, D.C., hardcore and would go on to outlast many of their fellow bands from D.C.'s early hardcore punk scene.
 Along with bands such as Minor Threat and Government Issue, Scream merged the attributes of the movement, including fast tempos, sociopolitical lyrics, deliberately unpretentious attitude, and a shunning of commercialism.

-Recording their music in the basement of Inner Ear Studios in Arlington, Virginia, Scream was the first band on D.C.’s independent Dischord Records label to release a full-length album as opposed to the 7-inch or 12-inch EPs that comprised Dischord’s catalogue up to that point.
+Recording their music in the basement of Inner Ear Studios in Arlington, Virginia, Scream was the first band on D.C.'s independent Dischord Records label to release a full-length album as opposed to the 7-inch or 12-inch EPs that comprised Dischord's catalogue up to that point.

 For their second album, Scream added another guitarist to their line-up, Robert Lee "Harley" Davidson, to thicken up the sound in the studio and in their live performances.
-In turn this yielded a dual-lead guitar style and intricate interplay between the musicians on the band’s third album.
+In turn this yielded a dual-lead guitar style and intricate interplay between the musicians on the band's third album.
 For selected compilation efforts and some live shows Scream added DC keyboard player Bobby Madden during this period.

 After the third album Banging the Drum, Stax left the band for personal reasons and was replaced by then 17-year-old local drummer Dave Grohl who lied to the band about his age in order to tour with them.
 Grohl joined the band in the studio to record their fourth album No More Censorship for which the band opted a release through reggae label RAS Records instead of Dischord.
-The band then toured Europe in the spring of 1990, during which time their show in Alzey, Germany was recorded for release on Your_Choice_Live_Series_Vol.10.
-Scream then recorded their fifth and final studio album, Fumble, which didn’t see release until 1993, three years after the group’s break-up.
+The band then toured Europe in the spring of 1990, during which time their show in Alzey, Germany was recorded for release on Your Choice Live Series Vol.10.
+Scream then recorded their fifth studio album, Fumble, which didn't see release until 1993, three years after the group's break-up.